List of YuYu Hakusho characters: Mukuro

 Mukuro (軀) is one of the three demon kings vying for control of the Demon Plane.
 She recruits Hiei, who becomes her top warrior.
-She was born into slavery under a humanoid demon named Chiko, who continuously tormented her, particularly on her birthday, with the implication of sexual abuse.
-After pouring acid on herself at seven years old, Chiko lost interest, and Mukuro was free.
-She killed indiscriminately, before finding Hiei's lost Tear of Ice jewel, which had the same calming effect on her as it does him.
-Despite missing half her body, Mukuro rose to prominence equal to Raizen.
+She was born into slavery from a humanoid demon named Chiko, who continuously raped her on her birthday.
+After pouring acid on herself at seven years old, Chiko lost interest, and kicked Mukuro out, making her free.
+She killed indiscriminately before finding Hiei's lost Tear of Ice jewel, which had the same calming effect on her as it does him.
+Despite half her body destroyed, Mukuro rose to prominence equal to Raizen.
 She quickly accepts Yusuke's proposal of the Demon Plane Unification Tournament, dissolving her nation.
-In the tournament, she defeats Hiei before losing to someone else.
-At the end of the series, Hiei learns that Chiko implanted a single memory of himself being kind into Mukuro's mind, which she remembered every time she thought of getting revenge.
+In the tournament, she defeats Hiei before losing to Enki.
+At the end of the series, Hiei learns that Chiko implanted a single memory of himself being kind into his daughter's mind, which she remembered every time she thought of getting revenge.
 He also trapped him in a parasitic plant, which he gave to her on her birthday.
 In the anime, Mukuro's backstory is changed to exclude the parts about her being a sex slave, and that she was simply an abandoned child found by Chiko and taken in for slavery.
 Togashi has stated that Mukuro is one of his favorite characters.
-The author had desired to write more about her abuse before the series ended.
+He had desired to write more about her abuse before the series ended.

 Raizen

 Raizen (雷禅) is one of the three demon kings vying for control of the Demon Plane and Yusuke's ancestral father.
-Nearly 700 years ago, Raizen, then in the Human World, fell in love with a human woman.
-She was a "cannibal healer," a shaman who ate the flesh of the diseased to create antidotes to the disease with their blood, who taunted him that if he consumed her, he would be killed by her poisonous body.
-Raizen immediately falls in love with her, they mate that night, and he vows to himself to never eat human flesh until they meet again.
-However, they never did as she died giving birth.
+Nearly 700 years ago, Raizen, then in the Human World, fell in love with a human woman who nursed him back to health after he had been nearly killed by other demons.
+She was a "cannibal healer", a shaman who ate the flesh of the diseased to create antidotes to the disease with their blood, who taunted him that if he consumed her, he would be killed by her poisonous body.
+Raizen immediately falls in love with her; they mate that night, and he vows to himself to never eat human flesh until they meet again.
+However, they never did, as she died giving birth.
 Raizen summons Yusuke to the Demon Plane as he is on the brink of death from starvation and requires someone to take his throne.
 During Yusuke's fight with Sensui, he momentarily takes over his body to defeat Sensui.
 He later dies, making Yusuke king of his domain.